Russel88/DAtest/README.md

 **Note:**

-As SAMseq does not output p-values, FPR for this method is estimated from the final false discovery rate.
-FPR might therefore vary quite a lot.
+As SAMseq does not output p-values, FPR for this method is the false discovery rate.
+For small datasets FPR might therefore vary quite a lot.
 If SAMSeq is one of the methods with highest AUC, you can run `testDA` again but with a higher `fdr.output` argument for "sam" (e.g.
-`testDA(...,args = list(sam = list(fdr.output = 0.25))))` to get a
+`testDA(...,tests = "sam", args = list(sam = list(fdr.output = 0.25))))` to get a
 better estimate.
 If `fdr.output=0.25` we should expect FPR for "sam" from `testDA` to be 0.25 or lower.